Object Computing, Inc.

-However, for the new trading system, OCI sought to shorten its development cycle and enhance performance by adopting a proven commercial, off-the-shelf (COTS) in-memory database system (IMDS).
+However, for the new high performance desktop trading system, OCI sought to shorten its development cycle and enhance performance by adopting a proven commercial, off-the-shelf (COTS) in-memory database system (IMDS).

 During its design investigation for its real-time financial application, OCI learned about McObject’s eXtremeDB in-memory database. eXtremeDB has been adopted for its exceptionally fast performance and reliability in applications ranging from telecommunications call routing to industrial process control.
 This track record, along with thorough testing, led OCI to select the eXtremeDB embedded database for the desktop trading system.

 “We were not disappointed.
 The eXtremeDB real-time database exceeded our expectations and we recommend it,” said Kevin Heifner, principal software engineer for OCI.

 “eXtremeDB was selected because of its high throughput and transactional support,” Heifner added.
 In particular, eXtremeDB’s new transaction logging support, which improves database durability in the event of hardware or software failure, improved greatly on OCI’s earlier logging implementation and sealed the decision to move to McObject’s database.
 Initial testing by OCI shows eXtremeDB’s non-buffered transaction logging provides a 10x performance increase over the firm’s previous synchronized file-based approach, the OCI official said.

 “McObject’s support has been outstanding.
 They have answered email questions quickly and completely and followed up with phone calls to ensure complete understanding,” Heifner said.